Kevin Harrington (national security advisor)

 Kevin Harrington is an American physicist, hedge fund manager and government official, who serves as senior director for strategic planning on the National Security Council (NSC).
-Harrington was previously a managing director at Thiel Macro LLC (also an office manager at Thiel Capital, and before that managing director at Clarium Capital) and a close associate of Peter Thiel.
+Harrington was previously a managing director at Thiel Macro LLC (also a managing director or principal at Thiel Capital, and before that managing director at Clarium Capital) and a close associate of Peter Thiel.

 Education and early career

 Harrington graduated summa cum laude with a Bachelor of Science in mathematics and physics from the University of Idaho.
 He was a Goldwater Scholar and conducted mathematics research for the Department of Defense.

 He later pursued doctoral studies in physics at Stanford University as a NSF Fellow and consulted for the Stanford-based Center for International Security and Cooperation (CISAC) on fissile material security and critical infrastructure protection.

 When at Stanford, he wrote for the Stanford Review.
 He is noted as having served as the senior class president in a 1995 Stanford news release.